Lorenz Knöferl

-Lorenz Knöferl (born 4 May 2003) is a German professional footballer who plays as a forward for Carl Zeiss Jena on loan from TSV 1860 Munich.
+Lorenz Knöferl (born 4 May 2003) is a German professional footballer who plays as a forward for 1860 Munich II.

 Club career

 Early life and youth career

 Lorenz grew up in Alberzell, Bavaria.
 He began his youth career at TSV Hilgertshausen before moving to JFG TaF Glonntal.
 He then moved to the academy of TSV 1860 Munich in 2014, and had featured for the club in their under 12 and under 15 division.

 1860 Munich

 Lorenz signed his first senior contract with TSV 1860 Munich.
 He made his debut on 12 December 2020 against Waldhof Mannheim as a substitute for Stefan Lex on 72 minute of the game.
 The match ended 5–0 with 1860 Munich taking the win.
 Lorenz played the next against 1.
 FC Kaiserslautern on 15 December 2020 as a substitute for Fabian Greilinger.
 The match ended on a 3–0 scoreline with 1860 Munich taking the three points.
 Lorenz came in as a substitute for Dennis Dressel in the next match on 18 December 2020 against SV Wehen Wiesbaden, where he scored his debut goal for 1860 Munich and his maiden senior career goal in less than one minute after coming into the pitch in 83rd minute, thereby taking the match to a 2–2 draw.
 Lorenz thus became the youngest goal scorer in the history of 1860 Munich.